 As for heaven, and some of the Christian views out there, there are a few assumptions to clarify.
 The first is that a belief in Jesus Christ is the ticket to heaven.
 This “leap-of-faith” confusion stems from years of Christian teaching that misunderstands Jesus’ invitation into the kingdom of the heavens.
 Christians have taken the invitation and turned it into a rain check.
 But Jesus was inviting people to adopt a mind-set of God’s Empire right then and there.
-It was not a future event.
+It was the breaking in of the Kingdom of God to be fully consummated in the future.
 It was the Good News, now.

 Another assumption is that Christians will be made perfect in the afterlife.
 According to Dallas Willard, there is little basis for this.
 If one follows Jesus’ teachings, we are to be preparing ourselves now.
 We are to be maturing in grace, love, and compassion.
 The reason for this, Willard notes, is that our spirits (our personalities) do indeed live on, similar to the continuum-stream that my friend Lee suggests.